KGQA/QALD-10/README.md

 The QALD-10 **test data** and a description can be found in https://github.com/KGQA/QALD_10/tree/main/data/qald_10

 More information about the challenge can be found at https://www.nliwod.org/challenge

+To run the benchmark replicably, please use our provided stable SPARQL endpoint at https://skynet.coypu.org/wikidata/